IbrahimElshafey/ResumableFunction/_Docs/_ToDo.md

 # ToDo
+* Write Implementation for:
+	* Database Presist
+	* Use unit of work pattern for one transaction save
-* Test everything after remove Data prop
+* Test Engine Scenarios
+	* Seqeunce
+	* Wait all
+	* Wait any
+	* Wait function
+	* Wait many functions
+	* Wait any function
+	* ReplayWait Go back [to] and go back [after] for types:
+		* One Event Node
+		* All event Wait
+		* Any Event Wait
+		* function
+		* many functions
-* ReplayWait implementation
+		* any function

 * Self queuing for
 	* Web API Provider failed requests
 	* Engine calls to providers
-* Use unit of work pattern for one transaction save
-* Write Implementation for:
-	* Engine
-	* Database Presist
 * Implement provider for time based events

 * Automatic Generator for